reponseashimwe/dqn-atari/README.md

 ## Team Members

-1. **Reponse** - 5 hyperparameter experiments, play.py to visualize episodes in a video
+1. **Reponse** - 10 hyperparameter experiments (Sets 1-10) exploring batch sizes and learning rate combinations, play.py to visualize full episodes in video until all lives are lost
 2. **Kanisa Thiak** - 10 hyperparameter experiments (Sets 1-10) focused on epsilon schedules, gamma, and batch size trade-offs
 3. **Eddy Gasana** - 5 hyperparameter experiments, all with MlpPolicy, and Comparison of performance between MlpPolicy and CnnPolicy
 4. _[Member 4 - To be filled]_